shyguyCreate/winget-SimplifyLogs/README.md

 ## Description

-If you ever done `winget <command> --verbose-logs` and then take a look at the log created, you have probably noticed that this logs are not so easy to read.
+If you ever done `winget <command> --verbose-logs` and then look at the log created, you have probably noticed that these logs are not so easy to read.

-For me, logs repeat to many lines or contain to many details that do not really help you understand what is happening behind the curtains.
+For me, logs repeat too many lines or contain to many details that do not really help you understand what is happening behind the curtains.

-So, I decided to create this script to make logs more readable, basically what it does is remove what I consider unnecesary lines and format others in a way that you understand better what the deal is with all the information that it recopiles.
-You can easily see this difference just by taking a look at the size of the original log versus the one created by this script, is MegaBytes smaller.
+So, I decided to create this script to make logs more readable, what it does is remove what I consider unnecessary lines and format others in a way that you understand better what the deal is with all the information that it collects.
+You can easily see this difference just by looking at the size of the original log versus the one created by this script, is Megabytes smaller.

 ### Purpose